maidsafe/sn_browser/README.md

 * `window.safeNFS`;
 * `window.safeDNS`;

-Each of these is a mapping to safejs functions, which (currently limited) documentation, you can find [here](https://github.com/joshuef/safe-js);
+Each of these is a mapping to safejs functions, which you can find [here](https://github.com/joshuef/beaker/blob/master/doc/SAFE-setup.md);

 ## Development Install Instructions: